 The Waiting Room

-I was sitting in the doctor’s waiting room, leafing through magazines, when one of the doors opened and a woman holding back tears walked out.
-She sat down and said, ‘The doctor told me that I’m too fragile for the rhythm of this world.
-Apparently, my soul beats too slowly.
-He said it would be good for me to find a dwelling more suited to my soul.
-Do I really have to move back to my parents in the mountains?
-What am I supposed to do now?’
-I didn’t know what to say; I just held her hand.
+I was sitting in the doctor’s waiting room, leafing through magazines, when one of the doors opened and a woman walked out, holding back tears.
+She slumped down into the chair beside me and said, “The doctor told me that I’m too fragile for the rhythm of this world.
+Apparently, my soul is too pale.
+He suggested I seek a place more in harmony with my spirit.
+Do I really have to move back to my parents' place in the mountains?
+What am I supposed to do now?”

 No comments: